microsoft/cloudsqlworkshop/cloudsqlworkshop/03_Deploy_SQL_AzureVM/readme.md

-# Exercise 3.1 - Deploying SQL Server on Azure Virtual Machines
+# Exercises to Deploy SQL Server on Azure Virtual Machines

-This is a pre-production version for the exercise to deploy SQL Server on Azure Virtual Machine.
+This is a pre-production version for exercises to deploy SQL Server on Azure Virtual Machine.
 The exercises are designed to be completed in a workshop environment with an instructor; however, you can also complete them on your own if you have the necessary Azure subscription and resources.

 ## Prerequisites